HenryYuan2001/Machine-Learning-in-Growth-and-Form/README.md

 # Machine-Learning-in-Growth-and-Form

 This project explores the application of machine learning techniques to reaction-diffusion equations, with a focus on simulating growth and form in biological systems.
-Currently, it includes a 2D reaction-diffusion simulation and a 3D diffusion test using libigl.
+Currently, it includes reaction-diffusion simulation in 2D and 3D.

 ## Project Overview